 - Renal pelvis

 The following structures form out of the metanephrogenic blastema:

 - Bowman’s capsule

 - Loop of Henle

-At the end of the collecting ducts, mesenchymal cells condense to the metanephric vesicle in the metanephrogenic blastema.
+At the end of the collecting ducts, mesenchymal cells condense to become the metanephric vesicle in the metanephrogenic blastema.
 This forms metanephric tubules, to which capillary loops attach.
-The epithelium at the capillaries alters to become podocytes, the visceral sheet of Bowman’s capsule, the overlying cohesive epithelium covering the parietal sheet of the podocytes.
+The epithelium at the capillaries alters to become podocytes, forming the visceral sheet of Bowman’s capsule, the overlying cohesive epithelium covering the parietal sheet of the podocytes.